Proactive Foot Care, Any Time of Year

 Daily checks are essential for anyone managing diabetes.
 Use a mirror if needed, and look for cuts, cracks, redness, swelling, or temperature changes that might indicate early problems.

-4. Manage Blood Sugar Consistently
+Manage Your Blood Sugar Level Responsibly

 Holiday meals can make this challenging, but stable blood sugar is one of the most important ways to prevent diabetic foot complications.
 Plan ahead, stay hydrated, and monitor your levels regularly.

-5. Protect Your Feet Indoors and Outdoors
+Protect Your Feet Indoors & Outdoors

 Never go barefoot—even at home or during holiday gatherings.
 Wearing socks and supportive shoes protects your feet from accidental injuries you may not feel right away.